trampgeek/moodle-qtype_coderunner/README.md

 ## Installation

 This chapter describes how to install CodeRunner.
-It assumes the existance of a working Moodle system and a reasonable level of Linux adminstration skills.
+It assumes the existence of a working Moodle system and a reasonable level of Linux adminstration skills.

 If you are installing for the first time, jump straight to section 2.2.